MaikelChan/What-s-Shenmue-Translation-Patch/README.md

 # What's Shenmue Translation Patch

 This is the source code and assets for the What's Shenmue translation patch.
+This will generate disc images in GDI or MDS/MDF format with CDDA audio tracks.

 ## Requirements